-26.8% of our revenues and 25.8% of our revenue less repair payments (non-GAAP) for the three months ended June 30, 2019 and 29.0% of our revenues and 27.6% of our revenue less repair payments (non-GAAP) for fiscal 2019 are denominated in pound sterling.
+26.4% of our revenues and 24.1% of our revenue less repair payments (non-GAAP) for the three months ended June 30, 2020 and 28.5% of our revenues and 26.0% of our revenue less repair payments (non-GAAP) in fiscal 2020 are denominated in pound sterling.
 The extent and duration of the decline in the value of the pound sterling to the US dollar and other currencies is unknown at this time.
-A long-term reduction in the value of the pound sterling as a result of the UK referendum or otherwise could adversely impact our earnings growth rate and profitability.
-We believe that our hedging program is effective and it substantially protects us against fluctuations in foreign currency exchange rates through a mix of forwards and options for this current fiscal year.
+A long-term reduction in the value of the pound sterling as a result of Brexit or otherwise could adversely impact our earnings growth rate and profitability.
+We believe that our hedging program is effective, however there is no assurance that it will protect us against fluctuations in foreign currency exchange rates.